-Continuing the postcard-come-to-life theme, DCA’s Entry Plaza consisted of a mix of surreal and varied representation of the state’s landmarks.
-As part of the park overhaul, this entire area was transformed to resemble Disney’s Hollywood Studio’s (DHS) 1920’s styled entry-way.
+Continuing the postcard-come-to-life theme, DCA’s Entry Plaza consisted of a mix of surreal and varied representations of the state’s landmarks.
+As part of the park overhaul, this entire area was transformed to resemble Disney’s Hollywood Studio’s (DHS) 1920’s styled entryway.
 Outstanding icons like the California Zephyr train gave way to the Carthay Circle Theater façade as Buena Vista Street arrived.

 5. Mission Tortilla Factory